Departure

 - Rig a forward spring line and a fender near the stern corner

-- Cast off slack lines only
+- Cast off the slack lines only to reduce the amount of work.

 - Prop walk, will it help or hinder